cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 --------
 Customer XML feeds that are dropped onto HDFS.
 These can be small to very large XML  files.
 The files have to read, parsed and when used in conjunction with XML Parser they are able to extract fields.
-This reader will emit one XML event that is specified by a XPath to be extracted from the file.
+This reader will emit one XML event that is specified by a Node Path to be extracted from the file.

 Properties